Beanzilla/shifter_tool/README.md

 The source code of this project is licensed under the LGPL v3 (or later,) as stated in the source code's comments.

+## Changes

+### Beanzilla ([ApolloX](https://content.minetest.net/users/ApolloX/)), July 31, 2021 to Current Date

+- [x] Added Shifter modes. ("shift" or "teleport")
+- [x] Allowed Shifter to switch between the two modes.
+(Left click + Shift key, or Right click + Shift key)
+- [x] Kept original shift code so the mod doesn't loose it's original capibility.
+- [x] Added a different texture to indicate tool is in teleport or original shift modes (includes a chat message).
+- [ ] Added teleport code where the tool essentially stores the node till request to "release" ("re-materialize").

 ### Sounds

 The sounds are not by me.
 See the end of the Attribution section.